u5454208/Comp3100/README.md

-# Comp3100
+# Comp3100 SecTrainDev
 Sec-Training
 (The purpose of this product)

+Comoon Setup:
+  1. Install Mysql and setup the databases: existing tables here:
+  2. Setup the AMI for the new virtual machine
+  3. Check the keyfile path in the code: Selection.java and path on server or local if the SSH connection needs the keyfile

 Environment Setup for localhost:
   1. Install the IntelliJ
   2. Install the IDE for tomcat server in IntelliJ
-  3. Install Mysql and setup the databases

-Environment Setup for localhost:
+Environment Setup for server:
   1. Setup the main server on AWS
-  2. Install Mysql and setup the databases
-  3. Setup the AMI for webbank app
-  4. check the keyfile path in the code: Selection.java
-  5. Install the tomcat in the main server
+  2. Install the tomcat in the main server

 To build:
   1. Menu: File > Project Structure > Artifacts